telerik/ajax-docs/controls/editor/managing-content/content-area-appearance/set-defaults.md

 Alternatively, you can also use the ContentAreaCssFile property for that.
 You can find out what are the relevant differences here—[ContentAreaCssFile vs. CssFiles]({%slug editor/managing-content/content-area-appearance/contentareacssfile-vs-cssfil%});

 >note This approach is available only when [ContentAreaMode]({%slug editor/functionality/editor-views-and-modes/contentareamode-property%}) is iframe.
 Using a content area rendered as a DIV element does not offer native capabilities to add external CSS files.
+You can find out how to decorate the DIV content area here—[Decorating Div Content Area]({%slug editor/managing-content/content-area-appearance/decorating-div-contentareamode%}).

 For example, to set the editor to use white text on a black background as well as to change the default bullet / ordered lists shapes add an **EditorCssFile** item to the **CssFiles** collection that points to an external CSS file (e.g., **EditorContentArea.css**):